Sequential Convolutional Recurrent Neural Networks for Fast Automatic Modulation Classification: Results and Discussion

 Fig. \ref{fig:training_history_comparison} shows the training history including the (a) training loss and (b) validation loss compared between the baseline models and the proposed SCRNN model.
 According to the training history, the LSTM baseline model achieves the second less loss value but remains the lowest rate of convergence; the CNN baseline model obtains faster rate of convergence but yields the largest loss value, while the proposed SCRNN model retains the fastest rate of convergence and achieves the least loss value among the three.
-Moreover, the training and prediction time of the proposed 2-layer SCRNN model are drastically reduced to only 280 seconds per epoch and 661~$\mu$s per sample respectively, compared to 800 seconds per epoch and 2000~$\mu$s per sample of the 2-layer LSTM baseline model, as shown in Table \ref{tab: training_time}.
-These are fairly consistent with the insight that the convolutional layers with pooling before RNN serve as feature distillation and dimensionality reduction, analogous to front-end matched filters, synchronizer and sampler for temporal features in typical wireless systems.
+The average training and prediction time together with the network size of the three models are compared in Table \ref{tab: training_time_comparison_with_baselines}.
+It can be seen that though the introduction of the convolutional layers in the SCRNN leads to nearly double the network size, the average training and prediction time of the proposed SCRNN model are drastically reduced to only 280 seconds per epoch and 661~$\mu$s per sample respectively, compared to 800 seconds per epoch and 2000~$\mu$s per sample of the LSTM model.
+These are fairly consistent with the insight that the convolutional layers with pooling before RNN serve as the role of feature distillation and dimensionality reduction, analogous to front-end matched filters, synchronizer and sampler for temporal features in typical wireless systems.
+Thus, the improved quality of the input for the SCRNN model makes it significantly reduce the training time and achieve the fastest prediction time.

 To gain intuition on what convolution layers are learning in SCRNN architectures, the response patterns of the 128 filters learned by the first convolutional layer are illustrated in Fig. \ref{fig:conv_viz}, showing that some filters encode expert-like patterns (i.e. BPSK-like pattern in row 1 column 6) and others even encode more complicated patterns.
-It further confirms that the convolutional layers of the SCRNNs act as front-end feature distillation with coherent features refined and redundant features filtered out, enabling the improved rate of convergence.
+It further confirms that the convolutional layers of the SCRNNs act as the role of front-end feature distillation with coherent features refined and redundant features filtered out, enabling the improved rate of convergence.

 To gain more insight into the SCRNN architecture, we further investigate the effects of various SCRNN structure settings varying CNN kernel sizes, CNN layer depths, CNN kernel numbers, RNN types and RNN layer depths on classification performance.